laravel/docs/quickstart-intermediate.md

 The model will be placed in the `app` directory of your application.
 By default, the model class is empty.
 We do not have to explicitly tell the Eloquent model which table it corresponds to because it will assume the database table is the plural form of the model name.
 So, in this case, the `Task` model is assumed to correspond with the `tasks` database table.

 Let's add a few things to this model.
-First, we will state that the `name` attribute on the model should be "mass-assignable":
+First, we will state that the `name` attribute on the model should be "mass-assignable".
+This will allow us to fill the `name` attribute when using Eloquent's `create` method:

 	<?php